jayasrivenkateshp/aws-learning/02-S3/05-Accelarated Transfer/README.md

 ## Accelerated Transfer

-* S3 Transfer Acceleration utilizes the CloudFront Edge Network to accelerate uploads to S3.
+* S3 Transfer Acceleration utilizes the CloudFront Edge Network to accelerate uploads to S3 from every region

 * Instead of directly uploading the file to S3 bucket, you will get a distinct URL that will upload the data to the nearest edge location which in turn transfer the file to S3 bucket.